 Adrian resident Jose Casanova is the proud owner of 11 pit bull terriers - and one Chihuahua.

 "And he's the one who runs the show," said Casanova, referring to the tiny dog.
+As for all those pit bulls?

 "They're a cool breed," he said.
 "They can be a bad breed.
 But it's people who make them a bad breed.
 We're trying to get a good name for them."